stcorp/harp/doc/dataformats.rst

                                                                                                          (at e.g. altitude or wavelength) compared to overal datetime_length;
                                                                                                          only use if integration time differs from datetime_length;
-                                                                                                         integration_time longer than datetime_length that covers multiple datetime values means replication of measured value in time dimension. latitude                                      sensor                          X            (lat) latitude_bounds                                                                            (lat) longitude                                     sensor                          X            (lon)
+                                                                                                         integration_time longer than datetime_length that covers multiple datetime values means replication of measured value in time dimension latitude                                      sensor                          X            (lat) latitude_bounds                                                                            (lat) longitude                                     sensor                          X            (lon)